|Editor(s)||Nancy Arthur, Roberta Neault, Mary McMahon|

 About the Co-Editors

-Dr Nancy Arthur is a Professor in the Werklund School of Education, University of Calgary.
+Dr Nancy Arthur is the Dean Research in UniSA Business, University of South Australia.
 She co-developed the model of Culture-Infused Counselling, which was the basis of an award-winning text.
 Dr Roberta Neault is President of Life Strategies.
 She is past Editor of the Journal of Employment Counselling, leading the “Thoughts on Theories” special issue.
 Dr Mary McMahon is an Honorary Senior Lecturer, School of Education, The University of Queensland.
 She co-developed The Systems Theory Framework.

 Publishing of this book was made possible in part by the generous contributions of these Knowledge Champions.